1. Language and Speakers

 m This approximates the sound in English words move, yummy and ham.

-n This approximates the sound in English words no or funny.
+n This approximates the sound in English words no and funny.

 rn This is an ‘n’ sound that is a bit like the American English way of saying barn, or yarn.
 The tip of the tongue curls back a little way when the sound is made.